LinorDolev/Students-System-Fullstack/ReadMe.md

   I used H2 database which simulates a real database but stored data in memory instead of disk, this can be replaced to a real DB in no time thanks to spring-data (only need to change some annotations and application.properties file).

-  - Took me less than 1 hour to develop.

 ### Front-End Client
   Deveolped using Angular 11, Typescript, and (Angular Material 11)[https://material.angular.io/] which provides material design components for Angular.
   The app contains 3 main components and a service for http requests.